aniskoubaa/roslink/README.md

 Note that this code is not compatible for ROS Noetic and its Python 3.x.
 For the roslink version working under ROS Noetic and Python 3, consider the correct branch ros-noetic-python3

+## License

+* This software is provided without warranty.
+* The software author or license can not be held liable for any damages inflicted by the software.
+* This software is free to use for academic research and education noncommercial purposes with not-for-profit usage.
+* Any modification of the software for research, education and not-for-profit usage should be also pubically shared
+* For commercial for-profit usage, a commercial license has to be requested from the author of the code Anis Koubaa.
+The commercial license will allow to use privately the modified code without having to open source the modifications.
+The commercial license does not prevent the author from releasing newer versions of ROSLink without prior notice.

 ## Installation
 To install and compile roslink open terminal and type
 ```shell